Years ago, the famous astronomer Carl Sagan issued this challenge:

 We decided to take up Sagan’s challenge.
 We have asked George W. Handley, a terrific nature writer and BYU professor, to spearhead this project.
 He invited Jani Radebaugh, a fellow BYU professor and renowned planetary scientist, to join him.

-Also, be sure to check out this wonderful video called “Journey of the Universe,” which represents one way scientists from other faith traditions tell the earth’s story–a deeply spiritual narrative filled with insight and awe.
+Also, be sure to check out this wonderful video called “Journey of the Universe,” which represents one way scientists from other faith traditions tell the earth’s story–a deeply spiritual narrative filled with insight and wonder.